direktiv/direktiv.github.io/docs/examples/using-terraform-plugin.md

 ---

 # Introduction
-This example will go through how to spawn a virtual machine using Terraform with Direktiv.
-We will use a publicly accessible [git](https://github.com/vorteil/terraform-examples).
-Then proceed to message a Discord webhook to let everyone know the instance is alive.
+This example will detail how to user Direktiv with Terraform to create a virtual machine.
+To do this, we will use examples listed on the public [git repository](https://github.com/vorteil/terraform-examples).
+After creating the virtual machine, a message will be sent to a Discord webhook, resulting in the message being posted to a Discord server text channel.

 ```yaml
 id: spawn-instance